Advising people fleeing domestic abuse

 Partners of British citizens or of people with settled status

 The page on people fleeing domestic abuse deals specifically with those who have arrived to join a UK national or settled (with indefinite leave to remain) husband, cohabitee or civil partner, and can no longer stay in the relationship because of abuse.
-Where this applies rule 289A of the Immigration Rules (‘the domestic violence rule’) allows that person to apply to get indefinite leave to remain under certain conditions.
+Where this applies rule VDA 4.1 of the Immigration Rules (Appendix Victims of Domestic Abuse) (‘the domestic violence rule’) allows that person to apply to get indefinite leave to remain under certain conditions.
+For more information about applying for leave as a survivor/victim of domestic abuse see the Home Office caseworker guidance (pdf).
+A person should always get immigration advice from a OISC registered adviser before applying to change their leave.

 A ‘spousal’ visa gives limited leave to remain with no recourse to public funds and is granted to the husband, wife, civil partner or cohabitee of a British citizen or person with indefinite leave to remain.
-A person with a spousal visa can apply to the Home Office for a three-month grant of leave outside the immigration rules where:
+A person with a spousal visa can apply to the Home Office for a three-month grant of leave outside the immigration rules (LOTR) where:

-• the applicant’s relationship has broken down due to domestic abuse
+- the applicant’s relationship has broken down due to domestic abuse

-• they cannot accommodate or support themselves and
+- they cannot accommodate or support themselves and

-• they intend to make an application to stay permanently in the UK under the domestic violence rule.
+- they intend to make an application to stay permanently in the UK under the domestic violence rule.

 For housing and homelessness services:

-• leave granted under this policy falls within the definition of Class B (exceptional leave to remain granted outside the immigration rules with no conditions as to recourse to public funds attached)
+- leave granted under this policy falls within the definition of Class B (exceptional leave to remain granted outside the immigration rules with no conditions as to recourse to public funds attached)

-• if the application for indefinite leave is successful, the applicant then qualifies as a person who falls within Class C (indefinite leave to remain).
+- if the application for indefinite leave is successful, the applicant then qualifies as a person who falls within Class C (indefinite leave to remain).

 Other people fleeing domestic abuse have different rights and options.
 Some of these are covered below.